emad-elsaid/emad-elsaid.github.io/index.md

 I write sideprojects in my spare time. my interest changes over time.
 The following are projects I'm involved in right now or in operation without development:

+* Mau : a convention for building P2P Web 2 applications
 * Who is popular today ? : a project that collects news and people pages from wikipedia and cross link them together.
 * Xlog : Personal knowledgebase server and it's what generates this blog
 * Golang Debugger : a GUI interface for Delve #go debugger